banyekalaok/cee498report/manuscript.md

 * **No (train)/index (test)**, **Trip**,**Block**, **Course**, **Pattern**, and **Vehicle**.
 * **Date**, **Sched. start**, and **Sched. end** - They were used to determine the schedules, day and duration.
 From here on, they no longer have model development value.

+## Data Preprocessing

+Data preprocessing is an indispensable step in machine learning.
+It is important to preprocess the data which should be prior to model development since the quality of the data can determine the final performance of our model.

+### Handing Missing Data

+Data in the real world always have few missing values.
+This phenomena may be due to many reasons.
+There are many methods to handing missing values such as ignore the data row with missing value, replacing the missing value with mean or median value. **Table x** shows the top 8 percentage of missing value for each feature.
+1.0 means all the values are missing.
+0.0 means none of the data is missing.
+Here, the missing value of ‘Trip’ are filled with the mean of all the existing 'Trip' values.
+From the table we can know the eighth large of the percentage is already 0, which proves that there is no missing data for other features not appearing in the table.

 ### Feature Scaling

+Feature scaling is a method used to standardize independent variables or feature ranges of data.
+Since the value range of some original data is very different, the model will give more weight to the feature with large values in the learning process.
+However, in fact, the weight of each feature should not be considered in this way.
+In some machine learning algorithms, the objective function cannot work properly without normalization.

+#### Rescaling (min-max normalization)

 The purpose of feature scaling is to transform the data into common scales.